Interaction Studio Classic Only

 The measure of success is how many people upgraded to the paid version of your product.
 It’s always best to have a control group who does not see the upgrade message so you can determine the lift over control for the message.

 Build a segment for each of your ‘free’ products or web applications based on the repeated interaction with a particular product.
 Then create a message to display to people who fall within that segment.
-With Evergage, a user will join a segment while using the free version of the product (Product C) and be presented with an upgrade message when he or she meets your preset rules.
+With Interaction Studio, a user will join a segment while using the free version of the product (Product C) and be presented with an upgrade message when he or she meets your preset rules.

 To ensure you are not overwhelming a customer with offers, you can also create an exclusion within the campaign so that subsequent upgrade offers are not shown to people who purchased an upgrade within the last three days.